-to carried at all times by the RCO and ac 1 ON THE COMMAND "STOP Stop all firing and movement and await instructions from the Safety Staff. , • · 2 GIVE FIRST AID AND GET MEDIC CAL HELD (If required) 2 Implement the medical em implement the medical em lergency plan.
-3 ENSURE WEAPON SAFETY AND R DRESERVE EVIDENCE 3 Do not attempt to unload, make safe, strip or clean any weapon involved, alter bearing, range or elevation setting.
-(If nec and bearing, range of dievation setting. (if nee cessary move personner to safety) 4 INFORM AND SEEK ADVICE - (This is a Unit responsibility.
-Using the detail recorded in Figure 2-2 of Pam 21 will assist) (This is a Gritt responsibility.
-Comy the actal recorded in Figure 2-2 of Family 1 will assist) CONTACT RANGE CONTROL (DO NOT DIAL S 999 - Leave that to Range Control) When Firing is taking place and on & Training Range system: Ext 223 Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1530 At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926 (manned 24/7) Include: Number of casualties and Types of injury if known (e.g. gunshot wound etc.) Position a guide on the road at the back of the The Guardroom will escort the ambulance to meet you r guide who will lead them to the casualty.
-Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).
-Def AIB Land Eng and SIB RMP (On SASC/D ef AIB Land (Ops) advice).
-5 CORDON THE AREA AND GA ATHER EVIDENCE Protect evidence.
-Everything is to remain in situ until seen by investigator PLCE.
-F Record weapon details.
+to carried at all times by the RCO and ac 1 ON THE COMMAND "STOP, STOP" Stop all firing and movement and await instructions from the Safety Staff.
+2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan.
+3 ENSURE WEAPON SAFETY AND I PRESERVE EVIDENCE Do not attempt to unload, make safe, strip or clean any weapon i involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation setting 4 INFORM AND SEEK (This is a Unit responsibility.
+Using the detail rec orded in Mod Form 1670 will assist) CONTACT RANGE CONTROL (DO NOT DIAL S 999 - Leave that to Range Control) When Firing is taking place and on & Range system: Ext 223 Training Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1630 At all other times call the Main Mil: 94552 8036 / 0151 Guardroom (manned 24/7) 9294926 , , Include: Number of casualties and d whether life is at risk.
+Types of injury if know (e , , Position a guide on the road at the back of t he range to meet the ambulance.
+The Guardroom will escort the ambulance to meet you Information EXERCICE DIRECTOR AND O ENIOR DI ANNINO OFFICER Inform the EXERCISE DIRECTOR AND S ATO and Def AIB Land (Ops) (Are always to be informed).
+Def AIB Land Eng and SIB RMP (On S 5 CORDON THE AREA AND GA Protect evidence .
+Everything is to remain in situ until seen by investigators.
+Personnel are to mark their position with a helmet or PLCE.
+Record weapon details.
 Damaged weapons, lodged bullets, empty cases are to be left where they fell.
 (If necessary seek Armourer assistance).
 Identify witnesses.
 To prevent influencing, stop discussion and separate witnesses.
-Witnesses are to produce a brief written ac of the events. ' Make a sketch map for the investigators.
-Record the position of all fragmo ents and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of · 6 CONTROL AMMUNITION A Record the ADAC, designation and BKI of the ammunition, It is to be seg Misfires/Blinds are to be destroyed in accordance with this pamphlet and Only after all investigating agencies have been consulted should the ATC 7 SUSPENSION OF RAN All Range Staff directly involved are temporarily suspended, pending investigation.
-8 RECORD THE ACCIDENT/INCIDENT IN THE This is the Conducting Office ers responsibility MOD 510 are Mandatory for Regulars & Reser mos or are managery for regulars a reser Too, mos and for oudder order 9.
-IISEEIII MIIMBEDS EOD MON EMEDGENOS //LE NOT LIFE THREATENING) 9.
-USEFUL NUMBERS FOR NON-EMERGENCY a.
-16 years and over: Southport General I 1 b.
-Under 16: Ormskirk General Hospital 0 1000 077 111 1
+Witnesses are to produce a brief written account of the events.
+Make a sketch map for the investigators.
+Record the position of all Il fragments and personnel (injured and witnesses) stating the direction they were facing, their stance, weapon state a 6 CONTROL AMMUNITION A AND EVIDENCE U Record the ADAC, designation and BKI of the ammunition, It is to by ATO. be segregated and not used again unless approved Not and ATO instructions and remarked to ATO Misfires/Blinds are to be destroyed in accordance with this pamph niet and ATO instructions and reported to ATO using Figure 4 detail.
+W ATO # 1 Only after all investigating agencies have been consulted should t 7 SUSPENSION OF RAN All Range Staff directly involved are temporarily 8 RECORD THE ACCIDENT/INCIDENT I This is the Conducting Office MOD 510 are Mandatory for Regulars & Reserv 9.
+MOD Form 1670 - Within 24hrs submit an initial report to the 10 DURALS - Complete the DURALS Defence Alert Full report as soon as practical 11 MOD Form 1670 - Within 28 days submit a full report to the MID cell 11 11 MOD 1 OTH 1070 - WILLIII ZO GAYS SUDHILL A IGH TEPOTE TO THE MID CEIL

-ARMY INCIDENT NOTIFICATION CELL (AINC) Military 96770 3661 Civil 030067 98254 DEFENCE ACCIDENT INVESTIGATION BRANCH LAND (OPS) Military 9679 86587 Civil 030 679 86587 JOINT SERVICE EOD OPERATIONS CENTRE (JSEODOC) Military 94234 Ext 3360/3361/3362
+DEFENCE ACCIDENT INVESTIGATION BRANCH Duty Coordinator Civil 01980 348622

+Ammunitio Technical Officer (ATO) Support JOINT SERVICE EOD OPERATIONS CENTRE (JSEODOC) Military 94234 Ext 3360/3361/3362 Civil 01235 514300